murtaja1/odoo_notes/README.md

 # 3. fields and attributes:

 ## attributes:

 ### `sample="1"`: an attribute that's add to the `form or kanban` views to show sample data.

+### `optional="show" or "hide"`: added to the tree field to either show or hide the field, to make the field dynamic and let the user check or uncheck to show the field.

 tracking=True: means log any change to this field in the chatter. used like: